ldeso/klima.leodesouza.net/src/smart-contract-review.md

 ## Conclusion

-The current smart contract implementation results:

-1. Are _identical_ to the white paper implementation results for **carbon sales** (with an expected error caused by the use of floating point arithmetics).
+The current smart contract implementation results are _identical_ to the white paper implementation results, with a small expected error caused by the use of floating point arithmetics.
-2. Are _significantly different_ to the white paper implementation results for **carbon retirements**.